-320.6.
-River Flow Projections
+320.6 River Flow Projections

-1. Most freshwater enters marine systems through rivers, rather than through direct precipitation or runoff (NEFSC 2009).
-The major freshwater influences for the Ocean SAMP area (as described further in the Chapter 2, Ecology of the SAMP Region, Section 250.3) are from Long Island Sound and the Connecticut and Thames Rivers.
+- 1. Most freshwater enters marine systems through rivers, rather than direct precipitation or runoff (NEFSC 2009).
+The major freshwater influences for the Ocean SAMP area (as described further the Ecology chapter Section 250.3 are from Long Island Sound and the Connecticut and Thames Rivers.
 The Providence and Taunton Rivers are tidal bodies of water with the next most important influence upon the Ocean SAMP area.
 In the U.S. Northeast, river flow will likely increase from snow melting earlier and faster due to rising winter temperatures.
-Peak spring flow is projected to occur five days earlier during the next several decades, and 7 to 9 days earlier by mid-century (Frumhoff et al. 2007).
-By late century, peak flow is projected to occur 10 to 14 days earlier, depending on the emissions scenario (Frumhoff et al. 2007).

-- 2. Under the high-emissions scenario, high-flow events are projected to be more frequent, especially in northern New England, as a consequence of snow melting faster and increases in winter precipitation.
+Peak spring flow is projected to occur 5 days earlier during the next several decades, and 7-9 days earlier by mid-century (Frumhoff et al. 2007).
+By late century, peak flow is projected to occur 10-14 days earlier, depending on the emissions scenario (Frumhoff et al. 2007). - 2.
+Under the high emissions scenario, high-flow events are projected to be more frequent, especially in northern New England as a consequence of snow melting faster and increases in winter precipitation.
 This will increase the risk of flooding (Frumhoff et al. 2007).
-High-flow events transport pollutants and nutrients to coastal waters, some of which may enter Block Island Sound and Rhode Island Sound. - 3.
-By late-century under the high emissions scenario, low-flow periods are expected to arrive more than a week earlier in summer and extend several weeks later in the fall, with the lowest flow dropping 10 percent or more.
+High flow events transport pollutants and nutrients to coastal waters, some of which may enter Block Island Sound and Rhode Island Sound.

+3. By late century under the high emissions scenario, low-flow periods are expected to arrive more than a week earlier in summer and extend several weeks later in the fall, and with the lowest flow dropping 10% or more.
 Little change is expected under the low emissions scenario (Frumhoff et al. 2007).

-320.7.
-Ocean Acidification Projections
+320.7 Ocean Acidification Projections

 1. The most recent IPCC report projects that by late century, globally, pH will drop 0.3 to 0.4 units from current levels (IPCC 2007).
 With the exception of rare events, a change of this magnitude has not occurred in the last 300 million years (Caldeira and Wickett 2003).
-Such ocean acidification is essentially irreversible over a time scale of centuries with physical and biological impacts upon marine organisms, especially shellfish, and marine infrastructure (U.S.GCRP 2009).
+Such ocean acidification is essentially irreversible over a time scale of centuries with physical and biological impacts upon marine organisms, especially shellfish, and marine infrastructure (USGCRP 2009).

-Section 330.
 Ecological Impacts of Climate Change

-- 1. The Ocean SAMP area is an ecologically unique and complex region in that the Rhode Island Sound and Block Island Sound ecosystems are located at the boundary of two biogeographic provinces, the Acadian to the north and the Virginian to the south.
+1. The Ocean SAMP area is an ecologically unique and complex region in that the Rhode Island Sound and Block Island Sound ecosystems are located at the boundary of two biogeographic provinces, the Acadian to the north and the Virginian to the south.
 This unique positioning is the source of interesting biodiversity comprised of a mix of northern, cold-water species and more southern, warm-water species.
-It makes the ecosystems of the Ocean SAMP area highly vulnerable to impacts from warming due to climate change (Chapter 2, Section 200 for more detailed discussion). - 330.1.
-Pelagic and Benthic Ecosystems
+It places the ecosystems of the Ocean SAMP area highly vulnerable to the impacts from warming due to climate change (Pflaumann et al. 2003).

+330.1 Pelagic and Benthic Ecosystems

-330.1.1.
-Plankton Blooms
+330.1.1 Plankton Bloom